Guille2000/Guille2000/README.md

 ### Hello there 👋

-- 🌱 My name is Guillermo Acosta, I'm a Software engineering student at Holberton School.
+- 🌱 My name is Guillermo Acosta, I'm a Software engineering student.
 - 🔭 I've done a lot of courses where I learned Javascript, React and Angular.
 - 👯 On november 2022 I completed the Angular Skill Up at Alkemy where with a team I developed a bank, using the principles of SCRUM.
-- 🤔At Holberton, i'm studying low-level programming, high-level programming, system engineering and devops, and web stack programming (Front-end & Back-end) using a methodology based on peer-learning and projects.
+- 🤔I have experiencie working as a freelancer doing landingpages, and i worked in Toto Calzados from May to November as a Junior Developer, using Angular and SQL SERVER.
 - 💬 I'm a very friendly person, always willing to help.
 - 📫 [Here's my resume](https://drive.google.com/file/d/1zteH_IcBotN5aVDEKCg6pyC5F_CCXTzj/view?usp=drivesdk)